onesteinbv/docs/Handleiding/Boekhouding/Bank rekening en MyPonto.rst

        :width: 6.3in
        :height: 2.93264in

-Ga dan naar Curq
+Configuratie in Curq
 ---------------
-1. Maak eerst uw bankrekening aan in Curq
+1. Maak eerst je bankrekening aan in Curq

 2. Het bijbehorende Bankjournaal wordt automatisch aangemaakt